 Organization and Policies

 The Rosen Institute is served by a Board of Directors with an Executive Team chosen from the membership of the Board.
 The Executive Team is assisted in the day-to-day work of the Rosen Institute by an Administrator.
-The Board meets 5 to 6 times each year, depending on the workload, and meets for two hours by international teleconference.
+The Board meets 4 to 5 times each year, depending on the workload, for two hours by international teleconference.

 The values upheld by the Rosen Institute leadership are expressed in the vision and mission statements agreed on and approved by the Board of Directors in March 2013.
 They reflect very closely the original aims of the pioneers of the Rosen Institute.